singhtejus/MachineVision.jl/MD/KernelFilters.md

 # Kernel filters and 2D Convolution is demonstrated here.
 2D Convolution is an extension of 1D Convolution.
 It allows a kernel to be convoluted with a 2D image to apply various effects.
 In this example, basic Gaussian blur kernels are used to soften the image.
-Then the use case is extended to edge detection to see the effects of preprocessing an image with kernel smoothing
+Then the use case is extended to edge detection to see the effects of preprocessing an image with kernel smoothing.

 # Imports